screwdriver-cd/guide/docs/user-guide/local.md

 $ sd-local config delete <name>
 ```

-- You can't delete the setting in use
+- You can't delete the setting currently in use

 ### use subcommand
 You can switch a setting in use.